-- An audit of the 2023/24 Statement of Accounts for the Authority and - An assessment of the Authority arrangements for securing economy, efficiency and effectiveness in its use of resources (our Value for Money work).
+- An audit of the 2024/25 statement of accounts for the Authority; and - An assessment of the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources (our value for money work).

 We will conduct our audit in accordance with International Standards on Auditing (ISAs) (UK), the Local Audit and Accountability Act 2014 (the 'Act'), and the National Audit Office Code of Audit Practice.
 The Code of Audit Practice sets out what local auditors of relevant local public bodies are required to do to fulfil their statutory responsibilities under the Act.